Nights of Cabiria

-Nights of Cabiria (Le Notti Di Cabiria) is a 1957 drama film co-written and directed by Federico Fellini.
-It stars Giulietta Masina as Cabiria, a prostitute living in Rome.
+Nights Of Cabiria (Le Notti Di Cabiria) is a 1957 Italian comedy-drama film co-written and directed by Federico Fellini.
+The film features Giulietta Masina as Cabiria, a kind-hearted sex worker living in Rome and her adventures and misfortunes trying to find her happiness.
 The cast also features François Périer and Amedeo Nazzari.
-The film is based on a story by Fellini, who expanded into a screenplay along with his co-writers Ennio Flaiano, Tullio Pinelli and Pier Paolo Pasolini.
+The film is based on a story by Fellini, who expanded it into a screenplay along with his co-writers Ennio Flaiano, Tullio Pinelli and Pier Paolo Pasolini.

-Besides the best actress award at the Cannes Film Festival for Giulietta Masina, Nights of Cabiria won the 1957 Academy Award for Best Foreign Language Film.
-This was the second straight year Italy and Fellini won this Academy Award, having won for La Strada, which also starred Masina.
+In addition to the best actress award at the Cannes Film Festival for Giulietta Masina, Nights of Cabiria won the 1958 Academy Award for Best Foreign Language Film.
+This marked the second consecutive year that both Italy and Fellini won the award, following the previous year's win for La Strada, which also featured Masina.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978".
+The film is widely considered to be one of Fellini's best works, as well as one of the greatest films of 1957, of the 1950s, of the 20th century and one of the best Italian films of all time.
+Giulietta Masina's performance as Cabiria is widely regarded as one of the finest female performances in movie history.